-This tentative partial decision specifically adopts on an interim basis, proposals published in the hearing notice as Proposals 3, 1 and certain objectives of Proposal 4.
-Proposal 3 seeks to establish a variable mileage rate factor using a fuel cost adjustor.
+This final decision specifically addresses proposals published in the hearing notice as Proposals 3, 1, and certain objectives of Proposal 4.
+Proposal 3 seeks to establish a variable mileage rate factor (MRF) using a fuel cost adjustor.
 Proposal 1 seeks to increase the maximum transportation credit assessment rates for both orders.
 The intent of Proposal 4 is to discourage the volume of milk pooled by diversions by reducing the amount of transportation credits a handler could receive.
-A complete discussion and findings on these three proposals appears after the summaries of testimony.
+A complete discussion and findings on these three proposals appears after the summary of testimony.

-Proposal 2, seeking to establish an intra-market transportation credit provision for both the Appalachian and Southeast orders and Proposal 5, seeking to reduce the volume of milk diverted to an out-of-area plant, will be addressed in a separate decision to be issued soon.
-Therefore, no further references to Proposals 2 and 5 will be made in this decision.
+Proposal 2, seeking to establish an intra-market transportation credit provision for both the Appalachian and Southeast orders and Proposal 5, seeking to reduce the volume of milk diverted to an out-of-area plant, will be addressed in a separate decision.
+Accordingly, no further references to Proposals 2 and 5 will be made in this decision.
 The following findings and conclusions on the material issues are based on evidence presented at the hearing and the record thereof: